ChristopherKurcz/ChristopherKurcz/README.md

 ### Hey, I'm Chris Kurcz 👋

-I'm a 4th-year student pursuing a Bachelor's degree in Computer Science and a Mathematics minor at Pennsylvania State University's Main Campus.
+I'm an aspiring Software Engineer with a passion for learning, strengthening my skills, and writing code.
+Currently working full time as a Systems Engineer at Gournay Consulting in New Hope, Pennsylvania.

 <!--
 **ChristopherKurcz/ChristopherKurcz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.